kirscheGIT/borgsnap_ng/README.md

-# borgsnap_ng is a POSIX comptaible fork of borgsnap
-# Backups using ZFS snapshots, borg, and (optionally) remote borg servers like
+# borgsnap_ng is a POSIX comptaible fork of borgsnap Backups using ZFS snapshots, borg, and (optionally) remote borg servers like rsync.net, hetzner, ...

-# rsync.net, hetzner, ...
+# TODO:

-# TODO: Update README
+ * Update README
+ * Update pre and postscripts
+ * ...

 This fork adds: